ViGrey/ViGreyResume/README.md

 The resulting file will be located in at **bin/ViGreyResume.pdf**.

+### Build a Non-Polyglot File Version of ViGreyResume.pdf:

+From a terminal, go to the the main directory of this project (the directory this README.md file exists in), you can then build the file with the following command.

+    $ make boring

+The resulting file will be located in at **bin/ViGreyResume-boring.pdf**.

 ### Cleaning Build Environment:

 If you used `make` to build the polyglot, you can run the following command to clean up the build environment.